hwii-florescent/P3-COP3530/README.md

 - Make sure all paths and environment variables are set correctly for Node.js and Python.
 - If you encounter any permission issues, recheck the execution policy steps provided in Step 1.
 - For troubleshooting, check the console for any errors, or consult the documentation for each package used.

-## Support

-For support, please open an issue through the GitHub issue tracker associated with this repository.

-Thank you for using the Football Betting Application!